MinzhiYoyo/lmzyoyomds/考研复试面试笔记-kao-yan-fu-shi-mian-shi-bi-ji.md

 关键词：graduation project

-&emsp;My graduation project is visual multi-terminal system communication and encryption algorithm design.
-The whole system is divided into three layers, the upper layer is the main control system, the middle is the terminal system, and the bottom layer is the vehicle.
-My task is to design an encryption algorithm and a set of common data specifications, and verify them on a platform.
+&emsp;My graduation project is xxxxx.
+The whole system is divided into three layers, the upper layer is xxxx the middle is xxxx, and the bottom layer is xxxx.
+My task is to design xxxx and verify them on a platform.
 I am currently studying the existing papers.

 ## 我本专业怎么样